With Qantas Club membership, you'll unlock access to premium lounges in Australia and overseas.

 Summing up: Qantas Club Membership

-A Qantas Club Membership unlocks comfort and convenience for leisure and business travellers – even when flying in economy.
-However, it doesn’t come cheap, so it’s important that you consider your own personal travel patterns before taking the plunge to join.
+A Qantas Club Membership can unlock comfort and convenience for leisure and business travellers – even when flying in economy.
+However, joining up doesn't come cheap, so it's important that you consider your own personal travel patterns before deciding to pay.

 Membership can make sense if you plan to travel and can make use of a Qantas Lounge frequently (my general rule of thumb would be ten or more times per year), or if you can take advantage of one of the promotions that Qantas runs several times per year.
 It might also be worth joining if you could make multiple visits to one of the ultra-premium lounges, such as the Qantas Hong Kong or London Lounge.

-However, if you only travel infrequently, obtaining single entry lounge passes through a Qantas co-brand credit card or waiting for an invitation to purchase lounge access from Qantas can make much more sense.
+However, if you only travel infrequently, obtaining single entry lounge passes through a Qantas co-brand credit card or waiting for an invitation to purchase lounge access from Qantas can make much more financial sense.